...

 Frequently Asked Questions

-What is the Debit to Income ratio for Tenant Screening?
+What is the Debt to Income ratio for Tenant Screening?

-How is the Debit to Income ratio calculated?
+How is the Debt to Income ratio calculated?

-Why is the Debit to Income ratio important for landlords?
+Why is the Debt to Income ratio important for landlords?

-What is considered a good Debit to Income ratio for tenant screening?
+What is considered a good Debt to Income ratio for tenant screening?

-A good Debit to Income ratio for tenant screening is typically around 36% or lower.
+A good Debt to Income ratio for tenant screening is typically around 36% or lower.
 This means that the tenant’s monthly debt payments, including rent, do not exceed 36% of their monthly income.

-Can the Debit to Income ratio be used as the sole criteria for tenant screening?
+Can the Debt to Income ratio be used as the sole criteria for tenant screening?

-No, the Debit to Income ratio should not be the sole criteria for tenant screening.
-Landlords should also consider other factors such as credit history, rental history, and employment stability when making a decision about a potential tenant.
+No, the Debt-to-income ratio should not be the sole criteria for tenant screening.
+Landlords should also consider other factors such as credit history, rental history, and employment stability when deciding on a potential tenant.

-Can tenants with a high Debit to Income ratio still be considered for rental properties?
+Can tenants with a high Debt to Income ratio still be considered for rental properties?